Yasar195/chat/README.md

 # What is it

 It is realtime chat application build chat. it does not store any of users details. you can user whatever name you want.

+# Deployment link

+The application is deployed on https://ancient-journey-58990.herokuapp.com/